cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

   - High Availability - no down time
   - scalability or high performance - high response rate
   - Disaster recovery - backup and restore

+- It makes it easy to orchestrate many containers on many hosts, scale them as microservices, and easily deploy, rollouts, and rollbacks.

+- Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.

+- The system is divided into a set of primary components that run as the control plane, and a set of nodes that run containers.

 ---